 Insurers have been slow to adopt machine learning in large part due to a culture of not being ‘early adopters’ of new technologies and approaches.
-This risk-averse culture also dampens the organisation’s willingness to experiment and fail in its quest to uncover new approaches.
+This risk-averse culture also dampens the organization’s willingness to experiment and fail in its quest to uncover new approaches.

-Insurance organisations also suffer from a cultural challenge common in information-intensive sectors: data hoarding.
+Insurance organizations also suffer from a cultural challenge common in information-intensive sectors: data hoarding.
 Fortunately, many companies are now keenly focused on moving towards a ‘data-driven’ culture that rewards information sharing and collaboration and discourages hoarding.

-The first thing insurers should realise is that this is not an arms race.
+The first thing insurers should realize is that this is not an arms race.
 The winners will be the ones that take a measured and scientific approach to building up their machine learning capabilities and capacities and – over time – find new ways to incorporate machine learning into ever-more aspects of their business.

 Insurers may want to start small.
 Our experience and research suggest that – given the cultural and risk challenges facing the insurance sector – insurers will want to start by developing a ‘proof of concept’ model that can safely be tested and adapted in a risk-free environment.

 Recognizing that machines excel at routine tasks and that algorithms learn over time, insurers will want to focus their early ‘proof of concept’ efforts on those processes or assessments that are widely understood and add low value.
 The more decisions the machine makes and the more data it analyzes, the more prepared it will be to take on more complex tasks and decisions.
 Later, business leaders can start to think about developing the business case for industrialization, along with appropriate governance, monitoring and system management.